Nobody (DJ Neptune song)

-"Nobody" is the second single from Nigerian disk jockey DJ Neptune's forthcoming second studio album Greatness II: The Sounds Of Neptune.
-The song was released as a single on March 5, 2020.
-It was produced by Magic Sticks and features vocals from Nigerian singers Joeboy and Mr Eazi.
+"Nobody" is a song by Nigerian disk jockey DJ Neptune, released as the second single from his second studio album Greatness 2.0 (2021).
+The song was released as a single on 5 March 2020.
+It was produced by Magicsticks and features vocals from Nigerian singers Joeboy and Mr Eazi.
 "Nobody" is the first Nigerian song to peak at number one, on TurnTable End of the Year Top 50 chart.